Are You Ready to Make a Difference? Open Sky is Hiring Field Guides

 Finally, Open Sky Field Guide Orientations aim to inspire.
 New field guides are inspired to join our community and embrace the role of field guiding through a variety of avenues.
 Among the most common avenues of inspiration is the introduction of new field guides to our students.
 At the culminating event of the new guide orientation, orientation members are officially introduced to Open Sky students for the first time during an evening visit to the student teams.
 Following these experiences, new field guides consistently comment on the warmth and hospitality of our students, the brightness in their eyes, and the presence of life in their faces.
 New field guides are immediately struck by the unique balance of cohesive and welcoming energy of both staff and students.
 At the end of the evening, it is hard to pull orientation members out of the teams.
 Visit after visit, I hear the same remarks while walking away from the student teams: “that was fantastic,” “I want to guide in that team,” and “now I know I want this job.”

 During an Open Sky Field Guide Orientation, we aim to assess, train, and inspire new members of our community to embrace the dynamic role of the field guide.
 Just as the Utah Juniper provides rest and solace to the desert Raven, our field guides grow into strong, confident, compassionate, and selfless role models for Open Sky students.
-Just as the reliable and rooted Utah Juniper is a refuge and nourishment for the Raven, field guides hold physically and emotionally safe space for Open Sky students to grow and thrive.
+Just as the reliable and rooted Utah Juniper is a refuge and nourishment for the Raven, field guides create a nourishing environment where Open Sky students grow and thrive.
 And ultimately, just as the humble Utah Juniper is replanted and renewed through the seeds that the Raven sows, field guides flourish as they recognize the full circle of the Open Sky community: the students we guide are, in fact, our guides.

 Are you interested in making a difference in the lives of young people?
-We are currently accepting applications for our next two guide orientations: April 22 – May 3, May 6, and May 20 – 31, 2019.
-We look forward to interviewing both seasonal and full-time candidates for our April and May orientations.
-Check out our Careers page to learn more!
+We are currently accepting applications for our next guide orientation: January 6-18, 2020.
+Check out our Field Guide page to learn more and apply by December 13, 2019!